nathwrrne/269103-2567-2-ex4/README.md

 2. After one and a half years in the ISNE program, what advice would you give to prospective ISNE students?
 (Minimum 50 words)

 **Answer:**
 Before getting deeper, you must know that you are really into it.
-Otherwise, you're going to hell! (and I'm on the way)
+Otherwise, you're going to hell! (and I'm on the way) furthermore, you have to know all about the future course that you will study and It's good if you're already have a foundation before learning.
+Good luck everyone ^^ but trust me, you have a greatest professor!